johandersson/.LOG-hog/help.md

 ## Key Features
 - **Tabbed Interface**: Effortlessly switch between writing new entries and browsing past logs.
 - **Quick Entry**: Add notes instantly with automatic timestamps.
+- **Single-Instance Enforcement**: Only one instance of the application can run at a time to prevent conflicts.
+- **Right-Click Menu in Log Entries**: Right-click on any log entry to access options like copying to clipboard, deleting, or editing the date and time.

 ## Keyboard Shortcuts:
 - **Ctrl+S** — Save a new entry